Beverly - Smyrna Detour. Due to fire damage of the trestle across Lower Crab Creek, detour using Lower Crab Creek Road which parallels the trail.

-Maps 1-2: Royal City Junction-Warden Detour.
+Royal City Junction-Warden Detour.
 Tracks remain in place and sections of rail are considered active between Royal City Junction and Warden.
-Lower Crab Creek Rd. parallels the trail for much of this detour.
+See detour on map above.

 Short detour near Lind due to missing trestle.